guregodevo/pastis/README.md

 ## JSON

 Pastis speaks JSON.
-In terms of data formats, JSON has become the web’s lingua franca, and the package [encoding/json](http://golang.org/pkg/encoding/json/) is the king of JSON in the Go programming language.
+In terms of data formats, JSON has become mainstream, and the package [encoding/json](http://golang.org/pkg/encoding/json/) is fairly robust in the Go programming language.
 In addition to being lightning fast, it has a sophisticated mashaller, allowing you to use type safe parameter when recieving request content.

 In the example below, the body content of the request is fully decoded using the Go JSON decoder.
-Pastis takes care of detecting the parameter type and unmarshalling the request body.
+Pastis just takes care of detecting the parameter type and unmarshalling it.

 ```go
 //main.go